SAP-samples/teched2022-DT260/exercises/ex4/README.md

 1. Go back to the Process Collaboration Hub and navigate to process `Sell from Stock (5HL)`(or click [here](https://editor.signavio.com/p/hub/model/7148c645c5b3433f9a3482c81372a00b)).
 Ensure that the overlay `AI Technologies` is active.
 <br>![](images/4_010.png)

-2. Find the `Create Sales Order` activity and find one an available automation `5LT Automatic Creation of Sales Order from Unstructure Data`.
+2. Find the `Create Sales Order` activity and find one an available automation `5LT Automatic Creation of Sales Order from Unstructured Data`.
 <br>![](images/4_011.png)

 3. Click the link to follow to find further information about the available automation
 <br>![](images/4_012.png)

 You can now contact the colleagues in *Columbia* and check if they would benefit from automating their Sales Order creation process!
-As soon as the've activated the capability you will see improvements in a trend analysis in SAP Signavio Process Intelligence.
+As soon as they've activated the capability you can see improvements in a trend analysis in SAP Signavio Process Intelligence.

 ## Summary

 You've now learned to deep dive into process analytics.
-The SAP Process Explorer offers a comprehensive overview on how leverage next generation practices, supported by Machine Learning, Automation or optimized Fiori Experiences!
+The SAP Signavio Process Explorer offers a comprehensive overview on next generation practices, supported by Machine Learning, Automation, or simply optimized Fiori Apps!

-Continue to - DT262 to learn more on how to automate SAP S/4HANA!
+Continue to - DT262 to learn more on how to automate SAP S/4HANA with SAP Build Process Automation!